National Football League teams work all year to try and get to a Super Bowl. The broadcasters and technicians of CBS Sports feel the same way.

 McManus, who met with reporters at a CBS Sports media day event at the network's headquarters, is excited about the prospect of setting a ratings record - which each of the last three games have done.

-Three years ago, CBS broadcast the New Orleans-Indianapolis Super
+Three years ago, CBS broadcast the New Orleans-Indianapolis Super Bowl game, which was seen by 106.

 "Knowing that your team is going to be producing the most-watched show of the year and potentially the most watched show in [television] history, it's a different level of excitement and anticipation," said McManus.
 "You build toward it during the entire year.
 The story lines you follow through the year and in the playoffs come to fruition at the Super Bowl."